 Continue drinking fluids after the game, including electrolyte drinks or snacks if necessary.
 It's also essential to consume hydrating foods like fruits and vegetables rich in water content.

 Proper hydration should be an ongoing process, not just during gameplay.
 Ensuring you stay hydrated throughout the day, leading up to a match, and after will support your body's functions and help you perform at your best on the court.
-Remember, prevention is always better than trying to combat dehydration during a game.
+Prevention beats trying to fix dehydration mid-game.
 So keep these strategies in mind and make hydration a priority for safe and successful squash gameplay.

 Does Hydration Impact Performance?

-The short answer is yes - hydration significantly impacts performance.
+The short answer is yes: hydration has a big impact on performance.
 Dehydration can lead to a decrease in strength, power, and endurance, as well as impairing cognitive function and decision-making abilities.

 In fact, even mild dehydration (losing just 2% of your body weight in fluids) can negatively affect athletic performance.
 This highlights the importance of proper hydration before, during, and after a squash match.